icyspace/MudPiInflux/README.md

     mv mudpitoinflux3.py ~/
     ```
 1. Add to supervisor config
-    If you would like this file to run automaticaly on startup and restart on failures it's good to added it to supervisor.
+    If you would like this file to run automatically on startup and restart on failures it's good to added it to supervisor.
 Just like Mudpi is running.
     Navigate to sup supervisor directory <br/>
     ```shell
     cd /etc/supervisor/conf.d